YMCA OF GREATER TORONTO | DAY CAMP

 We take the well-being of all our campers seriously!
 If there is something you would like our camp staff to know about your child before they arrive, please reach out to the Camp Director.

-The email address of the Camp Director and their phone number will be listed on the Camp Location Pages for your camper’s location.
+The email address of the Camp Director and their direct cell phone number will be listed on the Camp Location Pages for your camper’s camp location.
 The link to the Camp Location Pages will be sent out prior to your camper’s registered program.
-They are also linked our our Day Camp web page under Summer Day Camp Locations

 What kind of bathrooms are at camp?